Zettlr/zettlr-docs/docs/en/reference/settings.md

 The export tab allows you to tweak all preferences concerning how your files are exported.

-* **Use the internal Pandoc for exports**: Zettlr ships with Pandoc bundled, so you don't need to install anything else for imports and exports.
-Should you ever need to use a system-wide Pandoc (must be in PATH), disable this setting and restart the app
+* **Use the internal Pandoc for exports**: By default, Zettlr uses its own Pandoc.
+If you want or have to use a system-wide installed Pandoc (must be in PATH), disable this setting.
+After restarting the application, Zettlr will use the system-wide Pandoc.
-* **Remove tags from files**: If checked, Zettlr will run a special Lua-filter that removes tags which are defined within your files (not the ones in the YAML frontmatter)
+* **Remove tags from files**: If checked, Zettlr will run a special Lua-filter that removes tags which are defined within your files (not the ones in the YAML frontmatter).
-* **Internal Link Handling**: With the radio buttons you can choose what happens during export with internal links in double-square-brackets: Should they be completely removed, just unlinked (= remove the square brackets), or left alone?
-The **target directory** controls where Zettlr will put files after the exporter ran.
-If you choose the temporary directory, your files will not clutter your computer.
-This makes it easy to export a file several times and tweak, e.g., the layout of the file.
-Once you are happy with the results, you can simply save the file to another place (because your operating system will clean out the temporary directory without warning!).
-If you choose the current working directory, Zettlr will place the exported file next to your source Markdown file.
-Careful not to overwrite files!

-The CSL JSON database field can be used to open a literature database.
-Zettlr will read in the file and enable citation rendering in your files.
-You can select either a CSL JSON file (ends in `.json`) or a BibTeX file (`.bib`).
-BibLaTeX is unfortunately not yet supported.

-> On macOS, the option to select BibTeX is unfortunately somewhat hidden.
-When the Open-dialog shows, click "Options" and then select BibTeX from the format chooser.
+* **Remove internal links completely**: If checked, internal links in the format `<link start><ID><link end>` (default: `[[20220117101322]]`) will be completely removed upon export.
+* **Unlink internal links**: If checked, internal links in the format `<link start><ID><link end>` will have their links stripped, so that only the contents of the link remain.
+* **Don't touch internal links**: This leaves internal links as they are.
+* **Target directory for exported files**:
+    * **Temporary directory**: This directs Zettlr to put any file exports that you have into the temporary directory.
+This is intended so that you can export frequently, and once you are happy with how a file looks like, use the "Save as …" function of the default application (e.g. Adobe Reader for PDF) to save it in your preferred space.
+Files in the temporary directory are automatically removed when you restart your computer, or at other convenient times. _This is the recommended setting._
+    * **Current working directory**: This directs Zettlr to always put exports into the directory of the source file.
+Subsequent exports will overwrite previous exports.
+While you do not have to "Save as …" in order to keep an exported file, this may lead to cluttered directories, which is why we do not recommend this setting.

+### Citations

+This tab controls how citations work in Zettlr.

+* **How would you like autocomplete to insert your citations?** Choose the setting which will cite in a way which you use most often.
+If you need one of the other formats, you can always modify the autocompleted citation. _Note: This only applies if you autocomplete a cite key._
+    * `[@Author2015, p.
+123]`: When you start typing a citation, Zettlr will automatically surround it in square brackets so that you can create a "full" citation.
+    * `@Author2015`: Activating this setting means that Zettlr will not add square brackets.
+Useful if you frequently cite with author names in-text.
+    * `@Author2015 [p.
+123]`: This will tell Zettlr to add square brackets _after_ the citation key.
+* **Citation Database (CSL JSON or BibTex)**: Select a library which contains your citations.
+After having selected one, citing in Zettlr is active. _Note: BibLaTeX is not yet supported.
+Furthermore, you can always select libraries on a per-file basis using the YAML frontmatter._
-The CSL Style lets you overwrite the default citation style (APA).
-You can use any file present in the [Zotero style repository](https://www.zotero.org/styles).
+* **CSL-Style (optional)**: Select a CSL stylesheet to overwrite the default citation style (APA).
+You can download any file from the [Zotero style repository](https://www.zotero.org/styles). _Note: This only affects exports.
+Zettlr will internally always use an in-text citation style for preview purposes._

-> The citation options can be overwritten on a per-project basis in the corresponding project's settings.

 ### Zettelkasten